Ozone Generators and Safety

 What To Do If You Smell Ozone

-Getting a tiny whiff of ozone generated from a JED 303 or hot tub ozone generator will not cause problems for most people.
+Getting a tiny whiff of ozone generated from a small spa-type ozone generator or hot tub ozone generator will not cause problems for most people.
 Just step away and let it air out for 30 to 60 seconds or a few minutes.
 You can turn on a fan if you want.

-Make sure that the lid gasket on your chest freezer is sealed well so that ozone does not escape.
+Make sure that the lid gasket on your cold plunge is sealed well so that ozone does not escape.
 There are videos on my YouTube channel that show how to get the ozone tube and other power cords and wires inside your chest freezer.

-I, along with countless hundreds of others have used a JED 203 (which was replaced in December 2022 by the JED 303) in their cold plunges since I bought mine in 2018.
-The JED 203 produces twice the amount of ozone as the JED 303.
-I have never once smelled ozone outside of my chest freezer cold plunge when the lid is closed.
+I, along with countless hundreds of others, have used spa-grade ozone generators in our cold plunges since I bought mine in 2018.
+Some units produce more ozone than others.
+With a well-sealed lid and a correct setup, I have never once smelled ozone outside of my chest freezer cold plunge when the lid is closed.

 Next, always be certain that the ozone tube is connected snugly to the ozone generator.
 Use a hair dryer or heat gun if the tube needs to be more flexible to push it fully into place.